Emberwalker/Forgelin/README.md

 present.
 Simply compile against the Forgelin jar in place of the Kotlin stdlib/reflect jars, and require users to install Forgelin in the mods folder like any other mod.
 There's a placeholder mod in the project you can use for dependency and version checking (the mod ID is 'Forgelin').

+Forgelin is available from the [Tethys Maven server](https://tethys.drakon.io/) - you can add that to the `repositories` block of your buildscript.

 Once you've set up the dependancy, all you need to do is set `modLanguageAdapter = "io.drakon.forgelin.KotlinAdapter"` in your Mod annotation.
 No, really, that's it.
 Not even setting `modLanguage`! (unless you want to, it won't break anything =P)